WeblateOrg/weblate/docs/formats.rst

    The CSV format currently automatically detects dialect of the CSV file.
 In some cases the automatic detection might fail and you will get mixed results.
 This is especially true for the CSV files with newlines in the values.
-As a workaround it is recommended to avoid omitting quoting chars.
+As a workaround it is recommended to avoid omitting quoting characters.

 Example file: